HopLee6/Sports-QA/README.md

-# Sports-QA
-Sports-QA: A Large-Scale Video Question Answering Benchmark for Complex and Professional Sports
+# Sports-QA: A Large-Scale Video Question Answering Benchmark for Complex and Professional Sports

-123
+Coming soon!